China, 'Belt and Road' and Intellectual Property Cooperation

 Date Written: February 11, 2019

 This article begins by exploring China's growing assertiveness in the international arena.
-It then explores six areas in which the BRI can play constructive roles in facilitating international and regional cooperation on intellectual property matters.
+It then explores six areas in which the BRI can play constructive roles in facilitating international and regional cooperation.
 Recognizing that this initiative has generated many concerns and complications, the article concludes by addressing three oft-raised questions relating to the initiative.

 Suggested Citation: Suggested Citation